The struggle is real.

 In Oscar Wilde’s “The picture of Dorian Gray” the titular character is a beautiful, dissolute and privileged young man.
 As his portrait is being painted he wishes to never age, and that the picture should suffer the consequences of Dorian’s actions, not his own face.
 Dorian becomes a selfish monster, a cruel and destructive plague on those who know him.
 To all appearances though, he is an innocent fresh-faced young man.
 Meanwhile, carefully hidden away, the picture keeps a meticulous record of every bad deed, showing Dorian aging and growing coarse, cruel and even slightly insane.
 When someone else sees the evil thing, Dorian kills him to protect his illusion and his reputation.

-In Donald Trump’s world, lacking an inner life and a true self, all ugliness and failure is projected onto other people and all glory and success onto himself.
+Donald Trump’s world, lacking an inner life and a true self, projects ugliness and failure onto other people, and all glory and success onto himself.
 DT doesn’t actually have a relationship with anyone but himself.
 He lives in a mind that is perpetually unhappy, and even whiny.
 He feels empty and poorly treated.
 Nothing fills him no matter how he gobbles and shoves larger and larger “successes” down his gullet.
 Each one is a disappointment tasting of cardboard.
 His internal monologue is about how amazing he is and how he’ll crush any opponents.
 Other people fall into one of two camps: Those who support him and those who oppose him.
 Being rich and powerful he has always surrounded himself with people who either agree with him or see clearly enough to not dare to disagree.
 Those who are profoundly loyal to Trump become almost real to him because they have made themselves into an extension of him, working his will remotely.
 In this camp, we find the insider Trump loyalists but also the huge crowd of strangers assuring him that he can do no wrong.
 As he stands before them, his world makes sense.
 It’s as if the air is finally composed of the right mix of gasses to feel happy.
 For minutes at a time, it is almost enough.
 He must return to this experience again and again mainly for this personal satisfaction but also to keep alive the relationship with his virtual guard dog composed of MAGA people.
 He regularly shakes the chain to make sure they are ready to hunt.

 His behavior would better be understood by an alpha baboon than by journalists.